One of the best things you can ever do for yourself is to work in…

 Studying online is becoming more and more popular and common for many reasons.
 One reason is because this means of learning can be very effective.
 There are three online scopist schools which specifically teach people how to become scopists, two of which want to be mentioned in this article.

-BeST Scoping Techniques – This online authorized scopist training program is owned and operated by Judy Rakocinski and Cathy Knox, who together have over 40 years of scoping experience.
+BeST Scoping Techniques – This online authorized scopist training program is owned and operated by Judy Rakocinski and Cathy Knox, who together have over 40 years of experience as scopists.

 BeST Scoping Techniques offers: